Boundary controllability of the Korteweg-de Vries equation: The Neumann case

 \begin{theorem}[Caicedo, Capistrano--Filho, Zhang \cite{CaCaZh}] For $c\ne -1$, the linear system \eqref{lpc} is exactly controllable in the space $L^2(0,L)$ if and only if $L\notin \mathcal{R}_c$.
 Otherwise, that is, if $c=-1$, the system \eqref{lpc} is not exactly controllable in the space $L^2(0,L)$ for any $L>0$. \end{theorem}

-With this in hand, they extend the result for the nonlinear system \eqref{NKdV-2} using fixed point argument achieving Theorem \ref{control} whenever $L \notin \mathcal{R}_c$.
-It is important to point out that fixing $k \in \mathbb{N}^*$ and considering $m=l=k$ we have $L=2k\pi$, when $c=0$, and, from Theorem \ref{control-c}, it follows that \eqref{lpc} are not exactly controllable.
-Additionally, as before mentioned, we do not know if the system \eqref{NKdV-2} is exactly controllable.
-So, in this context, the natural questions appear:
+With this in hand, they extend the result for the nonlinear system \eqref{NKdV-2} using a fixed point argument, achieving Theorem \ref{control} whenever $L \notin \mathcal{R}_c$.
+It is important to point out that fixing $k \in \mathbb{N}^*$ and considering $m=l=k$, we have $L=2k\pi$, when $c=0$, and, from Theorem \ref{control-c}, it follows that \eqref{lpc} are not exactly controllable.
+Additionally, as mentioned before, we do not know if the system